TheHolyChickn/Good-Mod/README.md

 <p>If you want to modify the source code of the mod, or you just want to be edgy and cool, you will need to compile the mod directly from the source code.</p>

 <h3>Windows:</h3>
 <p>I've included some commentary on what everything is/what it does, since many people (like I used to be) are scared of the terminal and think they're going to break their operating system somehow.
 And I have no idea how else to build a mod.
-But </p>
+But I'm sure there's a way to do it inside of Intellij or whatever u use idk</p>

 The first step is to make sure we have the correct dependencies.
 You will need [Git](https://git-scm.com/), Java JDK for versions [8](https://adoptium.net/temurin/releases/?version=8) and [17](https://adoptium.net/temurin/releases/?version=17), and [gradle](https://gradle.org/releases/?_gl=1*5x1gva*_gcl_au*MjEzMjE0Nzg3OC4xNzIzNzMwNzk1*_ga*MjY4NDUyNjEzLjE3MjM3MzA3OTU.*_ga_7W7NC6YNPT*MTcyMzczMDc5NS4xLjEuMTcyMzczMDg2Ny41OC4wLjA.).
 For Git, you can open Powershell and run
 ```